 Bearcat Brown continued to wrestle into the mid to late ’70s, but little information on his whereabouts afterward is available.
 The dates of his death also vary greatly.

 Recommended article: Black Wrestling Champions – Bearcat Wright, Bobo Brazil, and Art Thomas

 Watch Early footage of Bearcat Brown Wrestling the Legendary Lou Thesz:

 The Car Wreck That Ended the Career of Len Rossi

-At the height of his popularity with Bearcat Brown, Len Rossi had a devastating automobile accident that forever changed his life.
+At the height of his popularity with Bearcat Brown, Len Rossi’s devastating automobile accident forever changed his life.